sanjeewk/pointpillarsnet/README.md

 ![2](images/0000000014_bev.jpg)

-More infor about PointPillars can be found at: https://arxiv.org/abs/1812.05784
+More info about PointPillars can be found at: https://arxiv.org/abs/1812.05784